Skip to Content

 How do you make a perfect Hem?

-A perfect hem calls for accurate measuring with a hem gauge, careful pressing, and matching thread for a professional finish.
+Accurate measuring with a hem gauge, careful pressing, and matching thread create professional results.

 How do you sew a double fold Hem?